If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Phase 2 World Map

-The original Japanese version had a black mist-like effect obscuring the world map unique to Phase 2, which was gradually removed as the player unlocked its areas, and it also showed a notification whenever an area was unlocked.
+The original Japanese version had a black mist-like effect obscuring Phase 2's unique world map, which was gradually removed as the player unlocked its areas, and it also showed a notification whenever an area was unlocked.
 However, in the NA and EU versions, for some reason all the routines that created that effect were deleted, leaving the whole map unveiled from the start.
 Additionally, the unlock notification was removed even though the text string for it is still present in the executable.

 "Crash..."
 Bug

-While in the JP version the "Crash..." graphic is reserved solely for when the player has insufficient DP to pay the cost for an event and gets kicked out from the Cosmosphere, in the NA and EU versions a bug was introduced that causes the "Crash..." graphic to show up but allows the player to still continue as normal unless the player has double the required DP amount for the event.
-In some events this is impossible, so they will see the bug regardless.
+While in the JP version the "Crash..." graphic is reserved solely for when the player has insufficient DP to pay the cost for an event and gets kicked out from the Cosmosphere, in the NA and EU versions a bug was introduced that causes the "Crash..." graphic to show up unless the player has double the required DP amount for the event (though it still allows the player to continue as normal).
+For some events this amount is impossible to have, so the bug will always occur.

 Boss Key Feature